Real estate diagnosis: state of risk

 • Perimeter under review as part of the development of the prescribed Technology Risk Prevention Plan (TPRP), or a prescribed Predictable Natural Hazards Prevention Plan (PRNP) or Mining Hazards Prevention Plan (PRPP)

-• Zones of seismicity level 2 (low), 3 (moderate), 4 (medium) or 5 (high)
+• Level 2 (low), 3 (moderate), 4 (medium), or 5 (high) seismicity zone

 • Zone with significant radon potential (radioactive gas), called level 3 (highest)

-This information can be obtained by consulting the Georisk site.
+All this information can be obtained by consulting the Georisk site.

 The risk statement must be made in the case of the rental of any construction, land, parcel or set of parcels belonging to the same owner or to the same division.